evilgeniusnyc/crud_app_company_mod_2/README.md

 2) As a user, I am able to create a new instance of Project in the database, using text fields for Name and Budget and a number field for development stage.
 Upon successfully creating a new Project, I am redirected to the Project Index page.

-3) As a user, I am able to edit an instance of a Project.

-4) As a user, I am able to delete a project.

-    On the index page for an artist, there should be a list of all the artists' names.
-Clicking on one artist's name should take me to that artist's show page.
+3) As a user, I am able to go to the Project Manager Index page and see all the Project Managers.
+Clicking on one Project Manager's name takes me to that Project Manager's show page.

+4)

     There should be an index page for all the instruments, where the name of all the instruments should be listed out, alongside each of their classifications.
 # crud_app_company_mod_2